irsbugs/image-embedding-tool/README.md

 This can be done by running the included python program *pixbuf_formats.py*.

-In the program *image_embedding_tool_pixbuf.py* GdkPixbuf.PixbufLoader performs the loading as follows:
+In the program *image_embedding_tool_pixbuf.py* GdkPixbuf.PixbufLoader performs the loading using code simliar to the following:
 ```
 def get_image_from_base64(self, B64_IMAGE):
     # Decode base64 data